TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 * `include/MiniJava-Permissive.def`: a permissive version of the syntax definition, which supports error recovery.
 * `include/MiniJava.tbl`: the parse table of your language.
 * `include/MiniJava.str`: the signature for ASTs of your language.
+* `include/MiniJava-parenthesize.str`: strategies to add parentheses to an AST according to the priorities of your language.
 * `include/minijava.ctree` and/or `include/minijava.jar`: compiled Stratego code of your language.

 ### Preliminaries